Sequential Monte Carlo with Gaussian Mixture Approximation for Infinite-Dimensional Statistical Inverse Problems: SMC with Gaussian mixture approximation

-\begin{remark} The equivalence between the two measures in this theorem is crucial, directly affecting whether the algorithm possesses dimension independence.
+\begin{remark} The equivalence between the two measures in this theorem is crucial (see the proof in \ref{SM-well-defined pCN-GM}), directly affecting whether the algorithm possesses dimension independence.
 A simple example is the comparison between the pCN and the random walk transition kernel:

-where just a slight difference in coefficients can lead to significant changes in the algorithm's acceptance rate as the discrete dimension increases\cite{Andrew_review}.
+where just a slight difference in coefficients can lead to significant changes in the algorithm's acceptance rate as the discrete dimension increases \cite{Andrew_review}.
 Moreover, if we require a proposal of the form given in Equation \eqref{pCN-GM proposal} without the assumption \(\gamma = \sqrt{1 - \beta^2}\) to yield a well-defined acceptance rate function, then the only option is \(\beta^2 + \gamma^2 = 1\).
 Discarding the meaningless negative solutions, the generalization we provide is unique.
-The proof is given in the supplementary material. \end{remark}
+The proof of uniqueness is given in \ref{SM-UniquenessOfpCNGM}. \end{remark}

 The last part of the pCN-GM method is to compute the accept rate function by (\ref{auv of pCN-GMM}).
 It follows from